carloshs1994/bookstore-react-redux/.github/PULL_REQUEST_TEMPLATE.md

 ## Final notes

 Is expected that this project meets the requirements.
-Please let us know if anything is left to be done or can be improved.
+Please let me know if anything is left to be done or can be improved.
 Again, thanks for the review.